 Conventional old-style divorce negotiation is rooted in the adversarial system.
-As the name implies, the theory behind the adversarial system is that a judge will ascertain the truth when presented with two strong positions.
-Because the system is premised on each “side” (an adversarial term) taking a position, the adversarial system tends to create adversaries that did not previously exist.
-If the situation has already become adversarial, the adversarial system is designed to keep them in opposition.
-The focus is on trying to win (or to not lose), and the court is often involved in many phases of the proceeding even if there is no trial.
+The theory behind the adversarial system is that a judge will ascertain the truth when presented with two strongly advocated positions.
+Because the system is premised on each “side” taking a position, the adversarial system tends to entrench or create adversaries.
+The focus of each opponent is to try to win (or to not lose) at the expense of the other.
+As each side tries to maneuver for perceived advantage, the court is often invoked and involved throughout the proceeding even when there is no trial.

-If you live in the Seattle or King County area and would like to learn more about which divorce process option is best for you, contact Seattle divorce attorney-mediator Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and would like to learn whether divorce mediation is a good fit for you, contact Seattle divorce mediator Mark Weiss at (206) 622-6707.